 Taxonomies worldwide have different approaches to activities that do not fully align with some applying a traffic light system instead of a binary green/non-green decision.
-Broad reading and review was undertaken on 39 approaches to international taxonomies to inform the jurisdictions selected for highlevel comparative analysis.
-Based on the outcomes of this analysis, four jurisdictions were progressed for deep-dive analysis.

 Varied international approaches to taxonomy drive different conceptualisations of DNSH

 The purpose of this research is to highlight international approaches to DNSH given the intrinsic variability in the structure of the taxonomy itself.
 For example: